notsag-dev/tricks-htb/README.md

 Tip2: Gif's magic bytes are `GIF8;`.

 ### Wordpress
 Use `wpscan` to scan Wordpress sites.
+If vulnerabilities are found, search for them on searchsploit.

 ### jar files
 Jar files can be decompiled to get information from them.
 First, unzip it using `unzip`, then decompile the unzipped .class file using the program `jad`.